BaoPham92/js-intro/readme.md

 Javascript might be like the building's elevator systems, ID-scanning & entry systems.
 Javascript handles interactivity and data.

-## Think-Pair-Share: Cookie Clicker (10 minutes / 0:20)
+## Think-Pair-Share: Cookie Clicker (10 minutes / 0:15)

 > 5 minutes exercise.
 5 minutes review.

 **Spend 2 minutes** playing with [Cookie Clicker](http://orteil.dashnet.org/cookieclicker/).
 Think about how the page responds to your actions.
 What is allowing these behaviors to exist?

 **Spend 3 minutes** comparing your individual findings in pairs.
-With your partner, file an issue on the lesson repo including three features that you think are powered by Javascript.
+With your partner, [file an issue](https://github.com/ga-wdi-lessons/js-intro/issues/new) on the lesson repo including three features that you think are powered by Javascript.

 ### Findings